ManigandanStalin/Data-preprocessing-sample/README.md

-# Check branch1
 Hi Everyone.
 This is the first repo in starting a career with data science.
 Here i have done a preprocessing of a dataset.
-Raw Dataset is linked here in the name of framingham.csv for reference.
+Raw Dataset is linked here in the name of framingham.csv for reference.(# Check branch1)

 The Variable in the dataset explains about